Role of Medications in Cerebral Palsy

 - Sleep disorder

-Uses: It reduces generalized spasticity, hyperreflexia and painful muscle spasms.
+It reduces generalized spasticity, hyperreflexia and painful muscle spasms.
 It improves sleep and reduces anxiety.

-Side effects: Sedation increased drooling, ataxia, cognitive dullness.
+Sedation, increased drooling, ataxia, cognitive dullness.

-Uses: It reduces generalized spasticity, hyper-reflexia and painful muscle spasms.
+It reduces generalized spasticity, hyper-reflexia and painful muscle spasms.

-Side effects: Weakness, sedation, ataxia, nausea, impaired cognition, orthostatic hypotension, dizziness, depression etc.
+Weakness, sedation, ataxia, nausea, impaired cognition, orthostatic hypotension, dizziness, depression etc.

 Baclofen Withdrawal Syndrome:

-Uses: it is useful for symptomatic relief of clonuses.
+Dantrolene is another muscles relaxant.
+It is useful for symptomatic relief of clonuses.

-Side effects: Muscle weakness, hepato-toxicity, drowsiness.
+Muscle weakness, hepato-toxicity, drowsiness.

-Side effects: Sedation, hypotension, depression, dry mouth, dizziness, hepatotoxicity.
+Sedation, hypotension, depression, dry mouth, dizziness, hepatotoxicity

 Other agents: Gabapentin, Lamotrigine, Cyproheptadine, Cannabinoid like, Clonidine, etc